 Is Private Label Merchandise Right for Your Retail Store?

-Products (or services) which are generally manufactured or provided by one company under another company's brand are known as private-label.
-Commonly referred to as OEM products (Other Equipment Manufacturer) these items can add major margin to your store and, if done right, give your store not only additional product lines to sell but also an enhanced degree of credibility and trust with shoppers.
+Products which are generally manufactured or provided by one company, then labeled with another company's brand, are known as private-label products.
+Sometimes referred to as OEM (Original Equipment Manufacturer) products, these items can generate a profitable revenue stream for your store and, if done right, can give your store not only additional product lines to sell but also an enhanced degree of credibility and trust with shoppers.

 - Reduced Competition.
-If you are a retailer who matches prices (and who doesn't these days), then this one is a great benefit.
-We would get the vendor to a make us the same shoe but without their label on it.
-Then we could still charge full price for our shoe when the competition put the branded version on sale.
+If you are a retailer who matches prices, private-labeled goods provide a great benefit.
+In many cases, you can get your supplier to make you the same product, but without their label on it.
+Then you can still charge full price for your product when your competition puts the branded version on sale.
 You also have full control, depending on your supplier, to alter the product to address any customer complaints or issues.

 - Customer Loyalty.
-If the customer loves the product, they will want more with that label inside.
-And the only place they can buy it is in your store.
-In a retail world where loyalty seems to be dead, this is one way to keep your customers returning time and again.
+If the customer loves your private-label products, they will want more, and the only place they can purchase them is in your store.
+In a retail world where loyalty isn't as prevalent anymore, this is one way to keep your customers returning time and again.

 - Minimum Orders.
-Most manufacturers will require a minimum quantity in the order before they will consider.
-And often times (actually most times) this is a lot more than what you would normally buy of any one item or SKU.
-Try to work with the vendor and be creative when ordering and see if you can get some extended dating on the purchase, or meet the minimum purchase with different colors or sizes of the same item.
+Most manufacturers require a minimum quantity for each order before they will consider customizing items to fit your private-label requirements.
+Often, this is a much larger quantity than you would normally buy of any one item or SKU.
+Try to work with the vendor and be creative when ordering, and see if you can get some extended dating on the purchase, or meet the minimum purchase with different colors or sizes of the same item.